-The Charles E. “Bill” Johnson Correctional Center (BJCC) is a substance abuse/mental health treatment facility in Alva, Oklahoma.
-The minimum-security facility has a capacity of 584 male inmates, most of whom are serving time for drug-related offenses.
+The Charles E. “Bill” Johnson Correctional Center (BJCC) is a substance abuse/mental health treatment facility for men located in Alva, Oklahoma.
+The minimum-security facility has a capacity of 584 inmates, most of whom are serving time for drug-related offenses.

 BJCC, which opened in 1995, is named for Charles E. “Bill” Johnson.
-Johnson at the time was a state leader in setting up a facility for drug offenders, Johnson helped create a 300-bed Drug Offender Work Camp called the Regimented Treatment Program (RTP) which still operates today at the facility.
+Johnson at the time was a state leader in establishing a facility that specialized in rehabilitating drug offenders.
+Johnson helped create a 300-bed Drug Offender Work Camp called the Regimented Treatment Program (RTP) which still operates at BJCC today.

 Most inmates lack education, a key component in avoiding re-incarceration.
 BJCC offers literacy courses, as well as Pre-High School Equivalency and High School Equivalency diplomas.

 Substance Abuse Treatment

-BJCC offers Thinking for a Change, Moral Reconation Therapy, and Associates 4 Success programs to address thinking, judgment errors, and relationships linked with criminal thinking/behavior.
+BJCC offers Thinking for a Change, Moral Reconation Therapy, and Associates 4 Success programs to address thinking, judgment errors and negative relationships linked with criminal thinking and behavior.

 Regimented Treatment Program

 With nearly 200 inmates, BJCC’s Regimented Treatment Program combines physical training with cognitive behavioral treatment.
 In addition to receiving substance abuse treatment, they learn self-discipline, and must show initiative, motivation and improved behavior to graduate.

-Other units include the Delayed Sentencing Program for about 110 18-22-year-olds meeting special criteria defined in statute and the Intermediate Revocation Program – short-term incarceration for certain kinds of probation violators.
+Other units include the Delayed Sentencing Program for about 110 18-22-year-olds meeting statute-defined criteria, and the Intermediate Revocation Program – short-term incarceration for certain kinds of probation violators.